Updated: Jul 21

 Growing mushrooms at home can be a fun and rewarding addition to the garden, not to mention a perfect opportunity for those of us in an urban setting, as they take up very little space.
-Most mushrooms can even be grown indoors within a matter of weeks from purchasing a kit.
-Unlike the common button mushroom varieties, the range of mushrooms we offer need reading level light to grow, rather than the old expression of 'being kept in the dark and fed only horse sh$t.'
+Oyster mushrooms can even be grown indoors within a matter of weeks from purchasing a kit.
+Unlike the common button mushroom varieties, the oysters need only reading-level light to grow -- rather than the old expression of 'being kept in the dark and fed only horse sh$t.'
 Don't worry, the varieties we offer don't smell!

-This 5-step oyster kit comes with everything to make up a 5-6kg bag of sawdust, usually producing up to 1-2kg of mushrooms by the end of its life.
+This 5-step oyster kit comes with everything to make up a 7kg bag of sawdust in three varieties, pink, grey and a native oyster variety.
+The kits usually produce up to 1-2kg of mushrooms by the end of their life depending on environmental factors.

 Each kit will produce about 3-5 'flushes' of mushrooms, each flush getting smaller and producing less yield until it runs out of nutrients.
 Then you can take the contents of any of the kits and spread it out in the garden, potentially getting a few more rounds of mushrooms!

-Grey oyster mushrooms will grow all year round, however they prefer autumn and spring environments, but will even grow through winter down in the South Island.
-Midwinter oysters tend to grow slower while in summer heat, they will grow quickly and have less colour in the caps however still produce similar yields.
+Grey oyster mushrooms and NZ-native oyster mushrooms will grow all year round, however they prefer autumn and spring environments, but will even grow through winter down in the South Island.
+Mid-winter grey and native oyster mushrooms tend to grow slower.
+In summer heat, grey oyster mushrooms will grow quickly and have less colour in the caps however still produce similar yields.
 Once harvested, they will last up to a week or more in the fridge.

-We do offer a pink oyster strain which can be a bit more temperamental in growing but thrives in summer heat.
+Growing pink oyster mushrooms can be a bit more temperamental in growing, but thrives in summer heat.
 They will not grow in temperatures below 15C, but produce beautiful eye-catching tropical mushrooms that are bright pink!
-These are similar in taste and have a much shorter shelf life only lasting about 5 or so days in the fridge.
+These are similar in taste and have a much shorter shelf-life - only lasting about 5 or so days in the fridge.
 They are best eaten as fresh as possible, as they are very fragile and will go off quickly.

-There are tons of resources available online of different growing methods on different substrates.
-Oysters have even been used successfully in breaking down pollutants such as E. coli and hydrocarbons, pesticides, heavy metals and motor oil!
-(Some of these methods will not produce mushrooms that are edible, but do a great job at cleaning up toxic sites safely for very low cost, see photo below.)
-If you are interested in doing any 'bunker spawn' for mycoremediation projects, please reach out!!
+There are a ton of resources available online of oyster mushroom growing methods on different substrates.
+Oyster mushrooms have also been used successfully in breaking down pollutants such as E. coli and hydrocarbons, pesticides, heavy metals and motor oil!
+(Some of these methods will not produce mushrooms that are edible, but do a great job at cleaning up toxic sites safely for very low cost).
+If you are interested in doing any 'bunker spawn' for mycoremediation projects in New Zealand, please reach out!!